nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # ContactCS User Guide

-**ContactCS** is a **desktop app designed for NUS Computer Science freshmen** to efficiently manage and locate important contact details, including those of professors, teaching assistants, classmates, school offices, and more.
+**ContactCS** is a **desktop application designed for NUS Computer Science freshmen** to help them efficiently manage and locate essential contact details.
+The app is designed to store and organize contacts for key individuals relevant to their academic journey, including:
+* Professors and teaching assistants for specific modules
+* Classmates for collaborative projects and study groups
+* School offices for administrative matters
+* Emergency contacts for urgent situations
+* and more!
 <!-- * Table of Contents -->
 <page-nav-print />